Sudhanshuverma1/tictactoe-battle/readme.md

-Great job on building the **TicTacToe Battle** project!
-Here's a professional and engaging `README.md` file you can use to explain your game and its features on GitHub:

----

 ## 🕹️ TicTacToe Battle

 **TicTacToe Battle** is a modern, responsive, and interactive single-player TicTacToe game built with **HTML**, **CSS**, and **JavaScript**.
 This game offers a clean UI and allows users to choose their player (X or O) before starting the match.
 The computer then competes using intelligent random moves.